Taking quantisation seriously: a farewell to waves: Conclusion

-This work demonstrates that complex amplitude interference is capable of representing actual particle physics that it does not resemble at all.
+This work demonstrates that complex amplitude interference is capable of representing particle physics that it does not resemble at all.
 Thus, explaining why naive positivism resulted in a view of quantum mechanics at odds with realism and logic.
-Moreover, we see an indication of a relationship between quantisation and apparent wave behaviour being mediated via complex amplitude interference, meaning that the heuristic value of waviness is not merely a deceptive coincidence.
+Interestingly, the source of both the quantisation and apparent waviness is symmetry, explaining why we can employ an inconsistent physical picture but obtain the correct predictions anyway.
+This link also explains why group theory has such utility in quantum mechanics: the tools of symmetry are naturally useful to describe quantised systems where the quantisation itself arises from symmetries.

-It is not immediately clear how this viewpoint generalises to interference phenomena related to beam splitters.
-Such a study would hinge upon a description of beam-splitters as active participants in interactions with photons, something beyond the scope of this work.
-However, our conclusions here raise the possibility that a similar realist interpretation could be buried beneath the obscuring mathematics.
+While we do not cover interference with beam splitters, arguments have already been provided that these cases must be understood in terms of interactions between particle and beam splitter that involve exchange of energy and momentum~\cite{zeng2023}.
+This is entirely in keeping with the main thesis here, that we should not regard apparatus as inert in quantum experiments.